-To avoid any potential for a conflict of interest, favoritism or perceived favoritism, personal/family obligations or conflicts it is necessary to restrict the employment of relatives of elected officials, appointed officials, and employees of the District.
-Relatives, as defined in this section, shall include spouse or registered domestic partner, child, stepchild, parent, stepparent, mothers/fathers-in laws, siblings, brothers/sisters-in-law, step-brother/sister, cousins, aunts/uncles, grandparents, or any other relative related by blood or marriage living in the same household.
-The following restrictions will apply:
+The District permits the employment of individuals of the same family or those who have a personal relationship.
+However, Tto avoid any potential for a conflict of interest or perceived conflict of interest, favoritism or perceived favoritism, personal/family obligations, or conflicts, or adverse impacts to supervision, safety, security and morale in the workplace, it is necessary to the District reserves the right to restrict the employment and supervision of relatives employees who are relatives of, or who have a conflicting personal relationship of with, elected officials, appointed officials, and employees of the District.
+Relatives, as defined in this section, shall include spouse or registered domestic partner, child, stepchild, parent, stepparent, mothers/fathers-in laws, siblings, brothers/sisters-in-law, step-brother/sister, cousins, aunts/uncles, nieces/nephews, grandparents, or any other relative related by blood or marriage living in the same household.
+Conflicting personal relationship, as defined in this section, shall include individuals with membership in the same household, including domestic partners; individuals involved in a consensual romantic, intimate or sexual relationship; a business relationship where individuals are engaged in joint enterprise for profit or investments; or any other close personal relationship that adversely impacts supervision, safety, security and morale in the workplace.

+Taking into account the provisions above, Tthe following restrictions will apply:

-- 1) Relatives shall not be employed in a position, which exercises supervisory authority over another relative, if the employment has the potential for creating an adverse impact upon supervision, safety, security, or morale. - 2) If two (2) District employees become relatives after employment, and their employment conflicts with the provisions of Subsection (1) of this section, and the conflict cannot be resolved by a transfer or other reasonable remedy, the two employees will be given a choice of which employee will resign.
-If neither chooses to resign, the District may discharge one of the employees based upon seniority, overall experience, and/or overall impact on the District, without appeal. - 3) No District employee shall participate in decision-making aspects of the recruitment, selection, or determination of compensation process for a position in which that employee's relative has applied. - 4) No District employee or elected official shall attempt to intervene in or influence a District decision concerning any aspect of the employment of their relative (as defined in this section). - 5) No District employee shall participate in the evaluation, discipline, demotion, or dismissal of a relative. - 6) Related employees may continue to be employed within the same District department subject to approval by the General Manager or designee.
-However, any such continuing employment is predicated upon both relatives, as defined in this section, not reporting to the same immediate supervisor, not being supervised by each other, not working the same shift at the same work site; or, otherwise becoming involved at a work environment having the potential for adverse impact on supervision, safety, security or morale.
+- 1) Relatives or a party to a conflicting relationship shall not be employed in a position, which exercises supervisory authority over another relative or party to a conflicting personal relationship, if the employment has the potential for creating an adverse impact upon supervision, safety, security, or morale. - 2) If two (2)-District employees become relatives or parties to a conflicting personal relationship after employment, and their employment conflicts with the provisions of Subsection (1) of this section, and the conflict cannot be resolved by a transfer or other reasonable remedy, the two employees will be given a choice of which employee will

+- resign.
+If neither chooses to resign, the District may discharge one of the employees based upon seniority, overall experience, and/or overall impact on the District, without appeal. - 3) No District employee shall participate in decision-making aspects of the recruitment, selection, or determination of compensation process for a position in which that employee's employee's relative or party to a conflicting personal relationship has applied. - 4) No District employee or elected official shall attempt to intervene in or influence a District decision concerning any aspect of the employment of their relative or party to a conflicting personal relationship (as defined in this section). - 5) No District employee shall participate in the evaluation, discipline, demotion, or dismissal of a relative or party to a conflicting personal relationship. - 6) The District reserves the right to determine workplace assignments and locations pursuant to legitimate business needs.
+Related employees or parties to a conflicting personal relationship may continue to be employed within the same District department subject to approval by the General Manager or designee.
+However, any such continuing employment is predicated upon both relatives or parties to a conflicting personal relationship, as defined in this section, not reporting to the same immediate supervisor, not being supervised by each other, not working the same shift at the same work site; or, otherwise becoming involved at a work environment having the potential for adverse impact on supervision, safety, security or morale.